triton-inference-server/model_analyzer/docs/mm_quick_start.md

 ---

-You will observe that the top configuration here has a higher total combined throughput than the unconstrained run, however the total percentage gain is lower due to the large decrease in throuhgput for the `resnet50_libtorch` model.
+You will observe that the top configuration here has a higher total combined throughput than the unconstrained run, however the total percentage gain is lower due to the large decrease in throughput for the `resnet50_libtorch` model.